 LIESBETH HOEDEMAEKER-COHEN served for many years as a music reference librarian at the Amsterdam Public Library and later at the Haags Gemeentemuseum (The Hague) where she also undertook cataloguing and conservation work for the Dutch national library system.
-Her service to IAML includes serving both as a member and as Vice President of its Sectie Muziekbibliotheken (then the national branch of IAML in the Netherlands), as Secretary and Vice-Chair of IAML’s Research Libraries Branch, and assisting with the organization of the 1987 annual IAML congress (Amsterdam).
+Her service to IAML included serving both as a member and as Vice President of its Sectie Muziekbibliotheken (then the national branch of IAML in the Netherlands), as Secretary and Vice-Chair of IAML’s Research Libraries Branch, and assisting with the organization of the 1987 annual IAML congress (Amsterdam).
 In 1994 she was elected to the Board of De Koninklijke Vereniging voor Nederlandse Muziekgeschiedenis, and the following year she coordinated a major exhibit of the manuscripts of Mahler's ten symphonies and orchestral songs at the Haags Gemeentemuseum for the International Mahler Festival (Amsterdam, 1995).
-Since 2005 she has worked as editor of Dutch and English-language publications at the RIPM International Center (Baltimore).
+Since 2005 she worked as editor of Dutch and English-language publications at the RIPM International Center (Baltimore).

-Her contribution to RIPM is extensive.
-She has produced annotated indexes for two nineteenth-century Dutch titles— including an eight-volume publication treating Caecilia: Algemeen Muzikaal Tijdschrift van Nederland (1844-1880)— and four nineteenth- and seven twentieth-century English-language music periodicals, including The Chesterian, The Penguin Music Magazine, Music, Music Survey, Music-Journal and The Julliard Review.
-She has also quietly and with endless encouragement and support suffered the burden of living with the director of RIPM, while he struggled, at times, to keep the ship afloat in stormy seas.
+Her contribution to RIPM was extensive.
+She produced annotated indexes for two nineteenth-century Dutch titles— including an eight-volume publication treating Caecilia: Algemeen Muzikaal Tijdschrift van Nederland (1844-1880)— and four nineteenth- and seven twentieth-century English-language music periodicals, including The Chesterian, The Penguin Music Magazine, Music, Music Survey, Music-Journal and The Julliard Review.
+She also quietly and with endless encouragement and support suffered the burden of living with the director of RIPM, while he struggled, at times, to keep the ship afloat in stormy seas.

 The Awards Committee is composed of six members: the President of IAML, one permanent committee member selected by the Director of RIPM, and four members selected by the IAML Board.
 Except for the permanent member, committee members serve for a term of three years and may not be reappointed for additional terms.